 When should I expect to receive final confirmation of the place offered?

-All places are offered out on 2 March 2020 by the Local Authority according to the preferences made on the CAF.
+All places are offered out on 1st March 2022 by the Local Authority according to the preferences made on the CAF.
 Places are offered at both Halifax Grammar Schools strictly on order of merit and in accordance with the allocation and over-subscription criteria in the Admission Policy.

 When you receive your letter from your Local Authority confirming the school your child has been offered, if it is not what you expected and you came within the order of merit deemed suitable (ie 1-500) then you are able to apply for reallocation.
 Reallocation is a system run by the Local Authority which enables them to keep you on their waiting list to be considered should a place become available at either of the Halifax Grammar Schools.
 The reallocation process is explained further in the letter you will receive in March from your Local Authority.